slugbyte/mold/README.md

 #### fold
 mold folds are directory scaffold templates. folds can be used to setup project boiler plate code so that the overhead of getting to work on a new project will be cut down. mold folds can be expored from the the mold-root into the current working directory.
 All of the mold folds are stored in $MOLD\_ROOT/fold .

-#### file
+#### leaf
-mold files are single-file tempaltes. mold files can be used to store things like licenses, markdown-templates, .gitignores, and anything you find your self adding to projects regularly. mold files can be expored from the mold-root into the current working directory. all of mold "files" are store in $MOLD\_ROOT/file .
+mold leafs are file tempaltes. mold leafs can be used to store things like licenses, markdown-templates, .gitignores, and anything you find your self adding to projects regularly. mold leafs can be expored from the mold-root into the current working directory. all of the mold leafs are store in $MOLD\_ROOT/leaf.

 ## WARNING UNSTABLE
 mold is under active development and not ready for production use.